Capitol Psychological Assessment

 Differential Diagnosis

-It is important to note that ASD testing is not a single test or procedure, but rather a comprehensive evaluation that may involve several components.
-Full psychological testing is important, because ASD is a complex condition that can show up in different ways in different people and sometimes, experiences and symptoms of ASD can be confused with other conditions.
-For example, ASD and ADHD can sometimes present with similar symptoms, which can make it difficult to distinguish between the two conditions.
-Some common symptoms of both ASD and ADHD include:
+It is important to note that Autism testing is not a single test or procedure, but rather a comprehensive evaluation that may involve several components.
+Full psychological testing is important, because Autism is a complex trajectory that can show up in different ways in different people and sometimes, experiences of Autism can be confused with other conditions.
+For example, Autism and ADHD can sometimes present similarly, which can make it difficult to distinguish between the two.
+For example, Autistic individuals and individuals diagnosed with ADHD both may experience:

 • Difficulty focusing, staying organized, or following through on tasks